rydmike/rydmike.github.io/README.md

 ## Flutter Demos by [@RydMike](https://twitter.com/RydMike)

 On this [**GitHub** Pages](https://pages.github.com/) site I publish and present [**Flutter**](https://flutter.dev/) web application demos.
-Some of the demos are related to Flutter packages I have published or am still working on in my free time.
+Some of the demos are related to Flutter packages I have published and work on in my free time.

 I also go through selected Flutter issues that I have submitted, provide links to code samples and demos of them.
 These are selected cases with code samples that might be of more general interest than just the issue itself.

-All the demos and samples here are published as single page web apps in sub-folders to this **GitHub** Pages site.
+All the demos and live samples here are published as single page web apps in sub-folders to this **GitHub** Pages site.
-Use the links in the above table to get to presentations of them, where you can learn more and try them.
+Use the links in the above table to learn more and try them out.

 <img src="https://rydmike.com/assets/mr1_round400_tr.png?raw=true" alt="rydmike" width="200"/>

-My Twitter handle is [**@RydMike**](https://twitter.com/RydMike) and I Tweet almost exclusively about [**#Flutter**](https://twitter.com/RydMike/with_replies).
+My Twitter handle is [**@RydMike**](https://twitter.com/RydMike) and I tweet almost exclusively about [**#Flutter**](https://twitter.com/RydMike/with_replies).
 I also use this site's **rydmike.com** domain as my verified package [**publisher account**](https://pub.dev/publishers/rydmike.com/packages) on [**pub.dev**](https://pub.dev/).

+### Public Projects

+My three main public Flutter projects are [**FlexColorPicker**](colorpicker), [**FlexColorScheme**](colorscheme) and [**Flexfold**](flexfold).
+The first two are published as reusable packages, and have live Flutter web examples demonstrating their usage.
+Flexfold is still a work in progress.
+There is a live web demo of it, showing its features in great detail, but it is not yet available as a public package.

-Welcome and I hope you enjoy the demos!
+Welcome, enjoy the packages and demos!

 [-Mike](https://twitter.com/RydMike)